Optimizing Implementation

 Stage 3: Methods to Optimize Strategies

-The IMPACT Center is developing and refining methods, guidelines, and decision rules for efficient and economical optimization of implementation strategies, with the objective of helping researchers and stakeholders construct strategies that precisely impact their target determinants.
+The IMPACT Center is developing and refining methods, guidelines, and decision rules for efficient and economical optimization of implementation strategies, with the objective of helping researchers and collaborators construct strategies that precisely impact their target determinants.

 Implementation science has traditionally taken the following approach to implementation strategy development: Researchers conduct an assessment to understand the barriers present in their setting, then develop a multicomponent or multilevel implementation strategy to address the barriers, pilot the strategy, and finally evaluate it in a randomized controlled trial (RCT).